What does fact checked mean?

 Medication helps relieve and reduce gout symptoms, and a diet consisting of foods low in purines may control gout attacks.
 Low purine intake includes limiting meat, poultry and fish, which contain high amounts of purine, MayoClinic.com explains 2.
 Foods particularly high in purines include organ meats, asparagus, mushrooms, anchovies and herring.
 Gout patients also need to avoid alcohol, which can interfere with the body’s ability to eliminate uric acid.

 Foods Low in Purines

 Drinking plenty of fluids, especially water, helps remove uric acid from your body.

 Buttermilk has a lower fat content than regular milk.
 The process of making buttermilk removes the fat to make butter.
 Low-fat and nonfat milk and dairy products, including buttermilk and low-fat yogurt, may help reduce the risk of gout.
 MayoClinic.com recommends 16 to 24 fluid ounces of dairy intake daily for gout 2.
 Buttermilk is also a probiotic food.
 Probiotics contain healthy bacteria that fight harmful bacteria in your body.
 The probiotics in buttermilk help improve digestion.

 More Buttermilk Benefits

 Because buttermilk has low-fat content, it helps you maintain a healthy weight.
 Being overweight or obese may increase your risk of gout.
 Moderate daily exercise, such as brisk walking, along with a low-fat diet, works to reduce weight.
-Buttermilk contains healthy nutrients, including vitamin B12, potassium, calcium, riboflavin and phosphorus.
 Maintaining a healthy weight through a diet that includes buttermilk, and avoiding alcohol, also helps you deal more effectively with stress.
 Stressful events may trigger gout attacks.